addulac/phd/source/14_netprop.md

-# Stochastic Mixed Membership Models and Properties
+# Stochastic Mixed Membership Models and Their Properties
 \label{sec:mmsb_prop}

 ## Introduction

 Several powerful relational learning models have been proposed to solve the problem commonly referred to as \textit{link prediction} that consists in predicting the likelihood of a future association between two nodes in a network [@LibenNowell07;@HassanZaki11].
 Among such models, the class of stochastic mixed membership models has received much attention as such models can be used to discover hidden properties and infer new links in social networks.
 Two main models in this class have been proposed and studied in the literature: the latent feature model [@meeds2006modeling] and its non-parametric extension [@miller2009nonparametric], and the mixed-membership stochastic block model [@airoldi2009mixed], and its non parametric extension [@koutsourelakis2008finding;@fan2015dynamic].
 These models fall in the category of mixed-membership models that encompass a wide range of models (such as admixture and topic model) able to learn complex patterns from structured data [@airoldi2014handbook].

 Nevertheless, although drawn from a wide range of domains, real-world social networks exhibit general properties, as exposed in section \ref{sec:network_property}, and one can wonder if these models are able to capture these properties.
 In this work, we focus on the *homophily* and the *preferential attachment* effect [@Newman2010;@Barabasi2003].
 Homophily is verified in a network when similar vertices tend to be more connected than dissimilar ones.
 On the other hand, preferential attachment states that a nodes is more likely to create connections with nodes having many connections.
 In graph theory, preferential attachment is used to explain the emergence of scale-free networks that are characterized by a power-law degree distribution.
 In social network analysis, the interest of these properties has been widely emphasized notably for modeling networks but also for improving the results obtained in classical tasks such as community detection or link prediction.
 The aim of our study is to assess to which extent stochastic mixed membership models comply with those properties

 <!--
 However, as these models belong to the family of Bayesian model, we can study their behavior in two settings.
 In the first one, denoted $\mathcal{M}_g$, we consider the model as a pure generative model and given the parameters, we use it to generate artificial networks.
 Like this, we can study the model properties based on their expectation over the random parameters.
 In the second setting, denoted $\mathcal{M}_e$ and corresponding to the typical use of these models for link prediction, we consider that the parameters are unknown but some observations (\textit{i.e.} an existing network ) are available and are used to estimate the distribution underlying the models.
 -->

 The remainder of the chapter is organized as follows: Section \ref{sec_4:rel-work} discusses related work.
 Section \ref{sec_4:background} describes the two main stochastic mixed membership models used for link prediction in social networks and the settings in which they are used.
 Section \ref{sec_4:homophily} and \ref{sec_4:burstiness} respectively introduces formal definitions of homophily and preferential attachment in a probabilistic settings and studies how stochastic mixed membership models relate to them.
 Section \ref{sec_4:exps} illustrates the theoretical results on two synthetic and two real networks and Section \ref{sec_4:concl} concludes the study.

 ## Related work
 \label{sec_4:rel-work}

 Recently, the class of stochastic mixed membership models have been successfully used for link prediction and structure discovery in social networks.
 For example, in [@gopalan2013efficient], the authors propose an adaptation of mixed-membership stochastic block model (MMSB) called a-MMSB, where "a" stands for assortative, and they use it for discovering overlapping communities in large networks having millions of nodes.
 The weight matrix is constrained to have a fixed small value outside its diagonal.
 A non parametric dynamic version of MMSB model has also been introduced to handle temporal networks [@fan2015dynamic].
 The latent feature model (LFM) has also been extended in several ways, to handle non-negative weights in [@morup2011infinite] and with a more subtle latent feature structure in [@palla2012infinite].
 Nevertheless, the characterization of these models with regards to the properties of the networks remains to be explored, with several challenges and oppurtunities as mentioned in [@jacobs2014unified].

 In this chapter, we focus on two important properties of social networks, namely \textit{homophily} and \textit{preferential attachment} [@Newman2010;@Barabasi2003].
 Those property has been emphasized in previous studies, for example for modeling and generating artificial networks reflecting properties of real networks, as in the model by Barab\`asi-Albert [@albert2002statistical], the model by Buckley and Osthus [@Buckley2001], which integrates a preferential attachment mechanism, or in the Dancer model for generating dynamic attributed networks with community structures and homophilic networks [@Largeron2017].
 Preferential attachment has also been exploited for improving methods for solving classical tasks such as community detection [@Ciglan2013] or link prediction [@Zeng2016].
   That said, few theoretical works have been conducted to study to what extent stochastic models comply with this property.
 Orbanz and Roy pointed out that models belonging to the family of infinitely exchangeable Bayesian graph models cannot generate sparse networks and are thus less compatible with power law degree distributions [@orbanz2015bayesian].
 Consequently, Lee \textit{et al.} proposed a random network model in order to capture the power law typical of the degree distribution in social networks [@Lee2015].
 However the model remains challenging to use in practice, especially for link prediction, due to the relaxation of the exchangeability assumption.

 Concerning the homophily effect, [@hoff2008modeling] pointed out that the latent eigen model (called MLFM, an extension of LFM) can comply with both homophily and stochastic equivalence in undirected graphs but without providing a formal definitions of these properties.
 Furthermore, Li \textit{et al.}, suggest that the latent eigen model MLFM fails to model homophily for directed graphs and, for correcting that, designed the GLFM model [@Li11].

 A preliminary version of this study was published in [@dulac2017study].
 However, the definitions of preferential attachment and local degrees we proposed in this previous work are not entirely satisfying inasmuch as the dynamic aspect of preferential attachment was not taken into account.
 The definitions we propose here and the developments concerning stochastic block models are new and we believe better founded than in this previous work.

 We study, in a theoretical way, how the non-parametric versions of the classical stochastic mixed membership models handle homophily and preferential attachment.
 For this purpose, we introduce formal definitions of this phenomenon and then study how the models behave with respect to these definitions but, first, we present these models and the settings in which we study their behavior.